dokeeffe/auxremote/app/README.md

 ### TODO:
 .
 Slew limits
 .
 Scheduled async GPS update of position
 .
-INDI driver update of position on connect
-.
 GOTO and SYNC added to HTML app
 .
 Implement ALTAZ and EQ-SOUTH tracking.
 Currently only EQ-NORTH is supported